WhaleOTE/RealmEye-Character-Delogger/README.md

 ![REdelog](https://github.com/WhaleOTE/RealmEye-Character-Delogger/assets/148757860/0263473a-98d8-475d-b0ef-5d0b593da7a0)

 # RealmEye-Character-Delogger
 RealmEye Character Delogger is a Python script that automatically sets your character(s) on your RealmEye Page as "Dead" every minute.
+As of February 29th, 2024, RealmEye does not have a rate limit for profile settings, however, there is a delay for your profile data to update publicly.
+Intervals can be adjusted to 10 seconds for instant delogging.

     1. Sends a login POST request to RealmEye
     2. Logs the session cookie that is provided when you login to RealmEye